Lelebees/impera-turn-ping/documentation/discord-bot-commands.md

   `settings` values:

   - 0: No notifications (Players will still receive DMS, if set that way.)
   - 1: Notifications on

 - `/track`
   args: `gameID`, ?`password`

-  Will make the bot track a game in the guild it is used in, if the user that invoked the command is in the game, and has Manage Channels permission. `password` is ignored if the bot is already in the game, but not tracking for this guild yet.
+  Will make the bot track a game in the guild it is used in, if the botUser that invoked the command is in the game, and has Manage Channels permission. `password` is ignored if the bot is already in the game, but not tracking for this guild yet.

   Command can only be used if:

   - User has "Manage channels" permission
   - User is in the game